Research Focus

 Phenotyping of Nile Tilapia Body Weight

-in Atlantic salmon for feed efficiency
+in Atlantic salmon

-Hyperspectral images in Atlantic salmon
+Automated wound detection with Hyperspectral images in Atlantic salmon

-Genetics of gluttony measured with automated
+Genetics of gluttony measured with automated feeding stations in turkey

 "In the age of the genotype, phenotype is king" Professor Mike Coffey